How and where did it all begin for you? What drew your interest to the music industry?

 What motivates or influences you in your quest to make great music?

-What are your biggest goals you hope to accomplish as an artist?
+What are some of your biggest goals you hope to accomplish?

 What can we expect from you in the coming months?
 Any plans to tour?